gliboc/simeon/README.md

 This project is being written by Guillaume Duboc.

-The runtime environment used for development is Python 3.6.2.
+The runtime environment used for development is Ocaml 4.06.

-The project uses the lib `csv` for reading CSV files.
+The project uses the opam lib `csv` for reading CSV files.